compTAG/student-resources/how-tos/onboarding.md

    Brittany and David to let them know the dates that you have completed these modules.
 This should be done within 30 days of joining this team.
    Specifically, you will need to complete:
-    - All students in CompTaG should complete: a Responsible Conduct of Research (RCR) module.
+    - All students in the CompTaG research group should complete: a Responsible Conduct of Research (RCR) module.
 Once complete, please ping Brittany on slack, and upload your certificate to the [CompTaG SP Folder](https://montanaedu-my.sharepoint.com/:f:/r/personal/n12v755_msu_montana_edu/Documents/COMPTAG/granting/RCR?csf=1&web=1&e=DIOAiu).
+    - Students who are completing this as part of getting oriented with a class (namely, CompGeom or CompTOp) and will not be doing research can instead complete one of the "Student / Class Project" modules for human subjects.
+      By doing this, you will have access to more data sets for your course project.
    - If you help with outreach events and/or use human-subject data (e.g., Twitter data, GPS trajectories), you will additionally need to complete Human Subjects Research - Social and Behavioral Research.

 *.
 Brief Intro to CompTaG: To get started working in CompTaG research, please complete the self-guided tutorial [Topology for Data